 Common infant feeding problems

 The term FGID refers to a group of recurring symptoms and feeding problems known as Functional Gastrointestinal Disorders.
 Managing the symptoms of FGIDs can be challenging.
 We’ve gathered the latest guidelines and expert opinions to support healthcare professionals to make the correct diagnosis and help to reduce concern among parents.
-Click on each of the headings below to learn more about FGIDs.

 There are a number of infant feeding problems that both parents and healthcare professionals are likely to encounter.
 These can be divided into three categories1-3: